Snapped 3D Brings Tangible Photography to Carmel

 Customers come in and stand in front of a scanner.
 Wiesenauer takes their photo – as many captures as they want – and this then becomes a file that’s sent to their printing partner.
 It takes around 7 to 10 business days to see your 3D print, so if it’s a gift make sure do it with enough time.
 While some 3D prints are made in plastic, Snapped 3D photos are made out of sandstone, a more affordable alternative.

 So far, most of Snapped 3D customers have been people getting 3D prints of themselves.
-There have also been couples and dogs wanting to remember themselves in 3D.
+There have also been couples and dogs wanting to remember themselves in 3Dwith the help from a 3D printing company.
 Wiesenauer is really hoping to find an engaged couple to be able to give them a wedding cake topper of themselves for the big day.
 Beyond that, the possibilities are immense: little league championship commemorations, trophies, corporate events, children in Halloween costumes and Christmas gifts.

 Both Wiesenauer and his wife are amateur photographers, so when his wife went to Philadelphia and saw a similar 3D studio, they couldn’t stop thinking about it.
 Wiesenauer always wanted to run his own business.
 He decided to make a career change after years of working in insurance, and opening a 3D photography studio seemed like a fun and interesting endeavor.